bpbrianpark/nwhacks2022/README.md

 ## DESCRIPTION

-Perfect Timing is an app that makes it simple for students to find optimal schedules for the courses they're taking.
-As students ourselves, we've had to face the struggles of researching courses and trying to create schedules that work.
+Perfect Timing is an app that simplifies course regristraion by finding the most optimal schedule for you.
+As students ourselves, we know the pain of finding the courses we need and fitting them into the times we want.
+We either can't fit all our required courses in our schedule or have to take them in off-hours because we couldn't find a better combination manually.
 Perfect Timing automates this process.
-Simply enter your term, your courses, and your desired timeframe, and if one can be found, the best schedule will be given to you.
+Simply tell us what courses you want and when, and we'll create a schedule for you so you can take the courses you need at the times you want to!

 ## THE TEAM
 Justin Lui ([LinkedIn](https://www.linkedin.com/in/jlui17), [GitHub](https://www.github.com/jlui17)) - Developer (Scheduling Algorithm)